 However, with a LiFePO4 battery, the worst case would be that the battery warps.

-Some lithium batteries do not come with a BMS or short circuit protection (to cut off power supply if the charge rate is excessive); this is why it is important to get the correct charger to control the charge rate for your battery.
+Some lithium batteries do not come with a BMS or short circuit protection (to cut off the power supply if the charge rate is excessive); this is why it is vital to get the correct charger to control the charge rate for your battery.

 Myth #2: Lithium Batteries Fail

 How many of you have gone to start your bike after Winter to find that it is dead?
-Then you have charged the battery and figure out that the battery had given up?
+Then you have charged the battery and figured out that the battery had given up?

-Lithium batteries are no different to lead-acid batteries and are at no more risk of failure either.
+Lithium batteries are no different from lead-acid batteries and are at no more risk of failure.

 The only real way for things to go wrong is if you are not using an appropriate charger that emits the correct charge rate for the battery and ensures it doesn’t overcharge.